5minds/GDrive-Tools/README.md

   moved to.
 The root point of this path points to the root directory of the shared drive with the name, defined by the `sourcePath` parameter.

+### Copy a Document

+Its also possible to copy a document into another directory.
+This can be archived by using the `copyDocument()` - Method.

+The following Parameters are required:

+* `sourcePath(str)`: The full source path of the document that should be copied.
+  The syntax is equivalent to the syntax of the `moveDocument()` Method.
+* `destinationPath(str)`: The path which defines where the copy of the source document should be created.

 ## Example

 You can test the library using the given `example.py` script.